oscardelben/words-about-code/2012/04/rails-internals-mass-assignment-security.md

 # Rails Internals: Mass Assignment Security

-**IMPORTANT** This article is still a draft.
-It is not completed and the information it contains may be wrong.
-Please be patient.

-Mass assigment security has recently been the focus of a debate in the Ruby community after a fellow hacker demostrated that lots of apps suffer from bad defaults when protecting model attributes.
+Mass assigment security has recently been the focus of a strong debate in the Ruby community after a fellow hacker demostrated that lots of apps suffer from bad defaults when protecting model attributes.